zenarvus/mandos/README.md

 ### SOLO_TEMPLATES
 - **Usage:** `SOLO_TEMPLATES=rss.xml,node-list.json`
-- **Description:** The realtive paths of the files in `MD_FOLDER`, separated with commas, to make them solo templates.
+- **Description:** The relative paths of the files in `MD_FOLDER`, separated with commas.
+These files will be used as solo templates.
 - **Default:** Empty string.

 ### CONTENT_SEARCH